 The Serfdom Syndrome

 - Henrik Wergeland, poet.
-Known abroad for his engagement in the Jewish cause, as the Norwegian constitution at the time, though liberal, denied all Jews access to the country.
+Known abroad for his engagement in Jewish cause, as the Norwegian constitution at the time, though liberal, denied all jews access to the country.
 Wergeland's intervention changed this.
 A hero for Norwegian leftists.

 - Roald Amundsen, polar explorer best known for leading the first expedition to reach the South Pole back in 1911, beating the doomed Captain Scott.

 - Fridtjof Nansen, polar explorer, biologist, oceanographer and diplomat.
-Travelled throughout the Artic, including a failed attempt to reach the North Pole on skis in 1896.
-Later in life engaged in humanitarian work, like facilitating the Greek/Turkish population exchange, providing aid to Armenian refugees in the wake of the Turkish genocide against them, and providing relief during famine caused by the Russian civil war.
+Travelled throughout the Arctic, including a failed attempt to reach the North Pole on skis in 1896.
+Later in life engaged in humanitarian work, like facilitating the Greek/Turkish population exchange, providing aid to Armenian refugees in the wake of the Turkish genocide against them, and providing relief during famine caused by the Russian Civil War.

 - Thor Heyerdahl, archeologist and ethnologist.
 Best known for the 1947 Kon-Tiki expedition, where he and five others crossed the South Pacific from Peru to the Tuamotu Archipelago in a flimsy balsa raft in order to prove that it was possible for the South Pacific islands to have been originally populated by South American natives travelling in such a fashion.
 Apparently considered a hero by fans of Tiki culture.
 His adventure was made into the 1951 documentary film, Kon-Tiki.

 - Edvard Grieg, one of the Golden Age's most prominent composers, drawing his inspiration from Norwegian folk music - eventually he earnt himself the Fan Nickname "Chopin of the North".
 Some of his most famous pieces included Hall of the Mountain King, Morning Mood and his Piano Concerto (which is notable for British viewers due to a famous Morecambe and Wise Christmas sketch).

 - Knut Hamsun: Neo-romantic novelist, the only Norwegian author besides Ibsen to achieve lasting international renown.
 Despised in his native country for supporting National Socialism during WWII and still a controversial figure because of this.
-2009 sees the 150th anniversary of his birth, and this will apparently be celebrated in various fashions in several countries.
+2009 sees the 150th anniversary of his birth, and this has been celebrated in various fashions in several countries.
 Ernest Hemingway supposedly once said that Hamsun taught him to write.

 - Vidkun Quisling, fascist politician whose name became a byword for traitor.
 Had negligible support before the war, and during the occupation even the Germans were apathetic to him at first and only let him form a puppet government in 1942.
 Executed for treason after the war.

-- Varg Vikernes, aka Count Grishnack, the infamous black metaller serving a prison sentence for murdering another infamous black metaller.
+- Varg Vikernes, aka Count Grishnack, the infamous neo-Nazi black metaller who served a prison sentence for stabbing another infamous black metaller to death.
 He and his pals, in addition to already-existing Germanic mythos, are responsible for Norway's reputation in metalhead society as some kind of Grim Up North metal heaven where setting churches on fire is still a fair game.

-- Roald Dahl was Norwegian-British.
+- The British author Roald Dahl was born to Norwegian parents.
 Norway features in some of his books (such as The Witches) and he also wrote fondly about visiting the country in his autobiography.

-- Sigrid Undset, Nobel prize winner for literature; her best known novel being Kristin Lavransdatter.
+- Sigrid Undset, Nobel Prize laureate for literature; her best known novel being Kristin Lavransdatter.

 - The members of pop group a-ha.